Projektgrupp17/RFID-transceiver/README.md

 ## Features
 - Read real active or passive RFID tags through ISO 15693 protocol.
   - Currently only 1 protocol at a time; no protocol rotation.
-  - Currently no rescan interval possibilities; manually triggered scans.
 - Simulate the aforementioned process of reading of RFID tags.
-- HTTP transmission of identified tag to remoate server.
+- HTTP transmission of identified tag to remote server.

 ## Dependencies
 External dependencies involve: